China begins military drills near Taiwan, says they "serve as a stern warning"

 China launched military drills around Taiwan on Saturday, in what it called a "stern warning" to the self-ruled island's government following a meeting between its president and the U.S. House speaker.

 China on Thursday began deploying warships around Taiwan.
-In the past 24 hours, three Chinese warships sailed through waters surrounding Taiwan, according to the island's defence ministry.
+In the past 24 hours, three Chinese warships sailed through waters surrounding Taiwan, according to the island's defense ministry.

 The exercise will also include live-fire drills on Monday off the coast of China's Fujian province, which faces Taiwan, the local maritime authority said in a statement.